 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 You can set your dog up for success by getting them used to the noise and busy atmosphere of a show.
 You can also train and socialize your dog to be comfortable in those environments.
-While working with your dog, there are some things you can do to prepare them and figure out if your dog is ready to enter the ring.
+While working with your dog, there are some things you can do to prepare them and determine whether they’re ready to enter the ring.

-Beginner Conformation Courses are usually held on weeknights and are a great way to familiarize yourself with all things Conformation.
-These courses are a great way to prepare you and your dog for your first Conformation show, and show you what to look out for, both when preparing and getting in the ring for the first time.
+Beginner conformation courses are usually held on weeknights and are a great way to familiarize yourself with all things conformation.
+These courses are a great way to prepare you and your dog for your first conformation show.
+They can also help you understand what to look out for, both when preparing and getting in the ring for the first time.

-These Conformation courses are typically held by local AKC Clubs, so if you’re not already a part of one, find a club near you to find out more about how to take these courses.
+Local AKC clubs typically hold these conformation courses.
+If you’re not already a part of one, find a club near you to find out more about how to take these courses.
 You can also look into taking specific courses in the AKC Canine College, which offers online courses for breeders and trainers, as well as judges, groomers, and dog owners.

 Take Handling Classes

 Even if you have shown a dog before, consider attending handling classes.
-This will help familiarize your dog with being handled, assessed, and working near other dogs in the ring.
-An instructor will be able to help you assess your handling and your dog’s movement and whether you both are ready to show.
+These classes will help familiarize your dog with being handled, assessed, and working near other dogs in the ring.
+An instructor will be able to help you evaluate your handling skills, your dog’s movement, and whether you and your dog are ready to show.
 Classes are also an opportunity to build a relationship with a dog trainer or experienced handler.
 They can help you assess your dog’s needs and readiness, as well as develop an individualized training plan for you.

 Train your dog in pet-friendly public spaces that are new to them.
-This will help your dog learn to focus on you while around distractions like people and other animals, as well as learn to walk on a variety of surfaces.
+Training in these environments will help your dog learn to focus on you, even with distractions like people and other animals.
+Plus, it will help them learn to walk on a variety of surfaces.
 Your dog will need to learn these skills before getting started in dog shows.

 You can even practice stacking and gating your dog in these new environments.
-“Showing” in public builds your dog’s confidence and lets you, as the owner, see whether or not their skills need more work before the dog competes.
+“Showing” in public builds your dog’s confidence and lets you, as the owner, see whether their skills need more work before they compete.

 Enter a 4-6 Month Beginner Puppy Competition

 If your dog is still a puppy, another option for preparation is to participate in a 4-6 Month Beginner Puppy Competition.
-This competition is specifically intended as a stress-free introduction to Conformation events for both you and your puppy.
-You can familiarize yourself and your dog with the environment of Conformation events while also meetings other exhibitors and socializing your puppy.
+This competition is specifically intended as a stress-free introduction to conformation events for both you and your puppy.
+You can familiarize your dog and yourself with the environment of conformation events while also meeting other exhibitors and socializing your puppy.
 You can even get points towards a Certificate of Merit title or Puppy of Achievement certificate at these competitions.

 Enter a Match Show